magento/devdocs/src/upgrade-compatibility-tool/run.md

   - Upgrade
 ---

-The Upgrade Compatibility Tool is a command-line tool that checks an Adobe Commerce customized instance against a specific version by analyzing all modules installed in it.
-Returns a list of errors and warnings that must be addressed before upgrading to the latest version of Adobe Commerce.
+The Upgrade Compatibility Tool is a command-line tool that checks an {{site.data.var.ee}} customized instance against a specific version by analyzing all modules installed in it.
+Returns a list of errors and warnings that must be addressed before upgrading to the latest version of {{site.data.var.ee}}.

-The Upgrade Compatibility Tool identifies potential problems that must be fixed in your code before attempting to upgrade to a newer version of Adobe Commerce.
+The Upgrade Compatibility Tool identifies potential problems that must be fixed in your code before attempting to upgrade to a newer version of {{site.data.var.ee}}.

 ## Use the `upgrade:check` command